ROSSFilipov/RF.Ecom/README.md

 # Ecom MCP server
-This project demonstrates a [model context protocol](https://modelcontextprotocol.io/overview) server implementation which is integrated with various sources to retrieve data such as a GraphQL server and a REST API (more can be added in future).
+This project demonstrates a [model context protocol](https://modelcontextprotocol.io/overview) server implementation which is integrated with a GraphQL server.

-While following development and architectural best practices is always recommended this project is not purposed to teach some of the modern and popular concepts such as domain driven design or clean architecture to name a few (though some elements of the mentioned concepts can still be found).
+While following development and architectural best practices is always recommended this project is not purposed to teach some of the modern and popular concepts such as domain driven design or layered architecture to name a few (though some elements of the mentioned concepts can still be found).

 ## Structure
 The solution consists of the following projects: